In this article you’ll learn whether taking creatine (CR) supplements will increase your risk of hair loss. There is some evidence to suggest it does.

 Based upon current understanding of the effects of CR use on the body, it is possible that its use will have numerous negative impacts on hair growth.

-While it use may not directly lead to hair loss in and of itself, the effects on the body of long term creatine use may lead to unhealthy hair growth, thinning hair, receding hairlines, and increased rates of hair loss.
+While it use may not directly lead to hair loss in and of itself, the effects on the body of long term creatine use may lead to unhealthy hair growth, thinning hair, receding hairlines, and increased rates of hair fall.

 Potential Side Effects of CR Use